Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 >
 >FPS limiter: 60 (more frames can cause issues with animations)
 >
->Menu UI scaling (I would leave this 1,00 but if you have vision problems or the ingame letters are simply to small letters for your taste; you can increase this to e.g. 1,20)
+>Menu UI scaling (I would leave this 1,00 but if you have vision problems or the ingame letters are simply to small for your taste; you can increase this to e.g. 1,20)

 6. Click **Shader setup...** in the first MGE XE tab.
 Then click **Modding >>>**.
 Now double click available shaders in the following order:
 ```